 Combining (\ref{del}) and (\ref{del2}), the previous expression reduces to

-This expression is a Friedmann-type equation with a cut from $-\chi(t)$ to $\chi(t)$ for a variable value of $t$.
-In the following, we seek for solutions of Friedmann equations for a branch cut universe.
+This expression corresponds to a Friedmann's-type equation with a cut from $-\chi(t)$ to $\chi(t)$ for a variable value of $t$.
+In the following, we seek for solutions of Friedmann's equations for a branch cut universe.

 Equation (\ref{FEi}) may be rewritten for the radiation-dominated era as (with $p=\rho/3$)

 so, the solution of equation (\ref{FEi2}) is

 From this equation we have